 DAG projects have a few common features.
 Firstly, they have acyclicity.
 This means that blocks only flow in one direction.

-Newer blocks in the chain can interact with older blocks, but they cannot go in the opposite direction.
+Newer blocks in the chain can interact with older blocks but cannot go in the opposite direction.
 This means that newer blocks only need older blocks to validate transactions on-chain.